ynadji/cleek/README.md

 ```

 `cleek` becomes more interesting when _filters_, specified with `-x`, and
-_mutators, `-m`, are provided.
+_mutators_, `-m`, are provided.
 A filter argument is a Lisp form that is
 evaluated against each line of a Zeek log.
 If it returns a "truthy" value, the
 line is printed, otherwise it is suppressed.
 A mutator is an implicit PROGN of
 Lisp forms that add or modify columns.
 Mutators are run before filters.
 Both